twitwi/slidev-addon-ultracharger/incubator/slides.md

 TODO

 - might handle nested outlines e.g. current="1.3"
-- might rethink all the thing with the aim of generating the TOC automatically, with links etc, and also generating microTOC (like beamer with the dots)
+- <strike>might rethink all the thing with the aim of generating the TOC automatically, with links etc, and also generating microTOC (like beamer with the dots)</strike> It has been implement, see the TOC feature (which is also shown as dots in the slide footer)

 ---